M-earnest/didactic-jupyterbook-workshop/general-information/contributions_collabs.md

         Click New Pull Request.

-        Select your branch (drafting-chapter-1) to compare it against main.
+        Select your branch (draft-chapter-1) to compare it against main.

         Click Create Pull Request.

     img open_pr

-This opens a discussion thread where your partner can review your notes, leave comments, and finally click the big green Merge button to officially add your work to the project.
-This review process is essentially the heart of collaborative coding and allows you to have full control over whata happens to your course.
+This opens a discussion thread where your partner can review your notes, leave comments, and finally click the Merge button to officially add your work to the project.
+This review process is essentially the heart of collaborative coding and allows you to have full control over what happens to your course.

 2. Outside collaborators and Independent contributions: Forking & Pull Requests

-What if you want to e.g., contribute to a massive open-source textbook where you don't know the owners personally?
-Or you want to invite help from someone outside your core team, e.g. maybe a student from another university or a subject matter expert without giving them full "Write" access to your repository.
-Giving every single contributor direct access is risky as they could accidentally delete files, push unfinished drafts t your main branch, or create merge conflicts.
+What if you want to, e.g., contribute to a massive open-source textbook where you don't know the owners personally?
+Or you want to invite help from someone outside your core team, e.g., a student from another university or a subject matter expert, without giving them full "Write" access to your repository.
+Giving every single contributor direct access is risky as they could accidentally delete files, push unfinished drafts to your main branch, or create merge conflicts.

 The safest way to contribute or accept contributions from people you don't fully trust or who you just want to help once) is by 'forking' the repository.
 We have already learned about this in the previous lesson, but for the sake of training, let's make some changes to a partner's repository and then ask them to review and accept those changes via a so-called "pull request".

 2.1 The Forking Workflow

 A "Fork" is simply a personal copy of your repository that lives under the contributor's account.
-They have full freedom to break, fix, or rewrite their copy without affecting your original pr'oject at all.
+They have full freedom to break, fix, or rewrite their copy without affecting your original project at all.

 Navigate to your partner's repository.
 In the top right corner, they should look for the Fork button.